Language selection

 Key facts

-• More than 16,500 Indigenous people are employed in the minerals and metals sector.
+• More than 17,300 Indigenous Peoples are employed in the minerals and metals sector.

-• Indigenous people account for 12% of the upstream mining industry's labour force, making it the second-largest private sector employer on a participation basis.
+• Indigenous people account for 11% of the upstream mining industry's labour force.

 • Since 2000, 524 agreements between exploration and mining companies and Indigenous communities and governments have been signed.